 The membership sets the strategic direction of the Trust and elects a seven director Board with powers to co-opt a further two.
 There are also categories of membership for Juniors and Associates that are non-voting.
 The Articles of Association, which can be viewed here, do not allow members or directors any financial benefit from the activities of the Trust; profits go back into the operation or for community good.

-The current directors are: John Hutchison (Chair), Patricia Jordan, Campbell Slimon, Flora McKee, Ben Thompson and Andrew Baxter.
+The current directors are: John Hutchison (Chair), Patricia Jordan, Flora McKee and Alex Farquhar.
 In the normal way, directors will stand down by rotation at annual general meetings and the future directors will be elected by the members.
-The News page includes a post on the call for directors closing on 27th March and nomination forms can be downloaded here in PDF format or here in Word format.

 This is a major land asset and the potential for the community is extraordinary.
-The challenge will be in making a successful bid and then bring together a diversity of views and opinions on how the entire land and properties can be owned and managed for the greatest benefit to the people of East Lochaber and Laggan.
-We are encouraging the community to get behind the Trust by becoming members and to explore how this enterprise might best be taken forward.
+The challenge remains in how to take forward a successful bid and then bring together a diversity of views and opinions on how the entire land and any properties can be owned and managed for the greatest benefit to the people of East Lochaber and Laggan.
+We are encouraging the community to get behind the Trust by becoming members and to explore how such an enterprise might best be taken forward.